-- Existing coke-fired steam generation boilers (CFB) at Suncor’s Base Plant provide a large portion of the steam requirements within the oil sands operations.
-This project will involve replacing these boilers with more thermally efficient, natural gas-fired cogeneration technology, which generates two products: low-carbon electricity (which the province requires to meet its stated climate goals) and steam (which Suncor requires to supply its base plant operations).
+- Existing coke-fired steam generation boilers at Suncor’s Base Plant provide a large portion of the steam requirements within the Suncor oil sands operations.
+This project will involve replacing these boilers with modern, highly efficient, natural gas-fired cogeneration technology, which generates two products: low-carbon electricity (which the province requires to meet its stated climate goals) and steam (which Suncor requires to supply its Base Plant operations).

-- The new project could generate approximately 800 MW of additional reliable, low cost, low carbon intensity power to be sold into the Alberta grid.
+- The project will generate approximately 800 MW of additional reliable, low cost, low carbon intensity power to be exported to the Alberta Interconnected Electrical System.

 - Suncor is primarily focused on ensuring reliable steam supply for its facilities, but believes that implementing cogeneration is the most cost and carbon efficient method of producing both steam and power to meet demands.

-- Because of the 24/7 nature of our Base Plant operations, this is expected to provide a reliable and stable power source with excess electricity being contributed to the Alberta grid.
+- Because of the 24/7 nature of our Base Plant operations, this is expected to provide a reliable and stable power source.

-Cogeneration produces heat energy using natural gas, which would replace the petroleum coke from the coke boilers, with the added benefit of producing electricity.
-Suncor’s systems are designed to fulfill its facility electrical demands first, and then deliver any excess power to Alberta’s grid.
+Cogeneration produces heat energy using natural gas, which would replace the petroleum coke fuel, with the added benefit of producing electricity.
+Suncor’s systems are designed to fulfill its facility electrical demands first, and then deliver any excess power to Alberta’s Interconnected Electrical System.

-The excess power we would supply to the grid is expected to benefit the province as it has very low emissions and costs.
-This project is expected to support Alberta’s transition away from coal and towards more sustainable energy sources.
+The excess power we would supply to the grid is expected to benefit the province as it is a by-product and is produced at a low cost.
+This project is well positioned to contribute towards Alberta’s transition away from coal and towards more sustainable energy sources.

-- Community and stakeholder engagement is a key component of the Coke Boiler Replacement project and we will work closely with stakeholders throughout the project.
+- Community and stakeholder engagement is a key component of the Coke Boiler Replacement Project and we will continue to work closely with stakeholders throughout the project.

-- We will work closely with Aboriginal communities in the Regional Municipality of Wood Buffalo throughout this process, seeking to build effective, long-term and mutually beneficial relationships.
+- This includes Indigenous communities in the Regional Municipality of Wood Buffalo.
+Throughout this engagement process, Suncor seeks to build effective, long-term and mutually beneficial relationships.